tmciver/solitaire/README.md

 Which gives the original message back.

 It's tradition to group a message to be encrypted into groups of five characters and to pad the message with X's if its length is not a multiple of five.
-If you encrypt and then decrypt such a message you'll see these X's in the output:
+If your message is not an integer multiple of five characters and you want to make it so, use the function `pad-to-mod-5-with-x`:

+    (def my-message (pad-to-mod-5-with-x "SECRETMESSAGE"))

+which gives:

+    "SECRETMESSAGEXX"

+Then, encrypt and decrypt normally:

-    (def encrypted-message (encrypt "SECRETMESSAGE" keyed-deck))
+    (def encrypted-message (encrypt my-message keyed-deck))
     (def decrypted-message (decrypt encrypted-message keyed-deck))

-The decrypted message is:
+The decrypted message is as exptected:

     "SECRETMESSAGEXX"